junxit/us-congress-bills-109/metadata.md

 - 2006-09-28 — The Clerk was authorized to correct section numbers, punctuation, and cross references, and to make other necessary technical and conforming corrections in the engrossment of H.R.
 5825.
 - 2006-09-28 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H7875)
 - 2006-09-28 — The previous question was ordered pursuant to the rule. (consideration: CR H7872)
+- 2006-09-29 — Received in the Senate.
+- 2006-11-13 — Read twice and referred to the Committee on the Judiciary.